 When they finally were blessed with their child’s birth they saw it as just another opportunity to cooperate, as the prince said: “Masako and I have cooperated in a variety of ways so far and I intend for us to continue to cooperate in a variety of ways in the upbringing of our child.
 In bringing up your own child, you gain a sense of oneness with the child and also feel more togetherness as a couple.”

 There is only one thing lacking for them to fully share: official duties.
 This is partly owing to Masako’s condition, but even more to the fact that the couple is still not given the opportunity to realize their vision of performing their official work in a truly effective and meaningful way.
 It is to be hoped, for the best interest of the Japanese people, that this will change some day and that Naruhito’s dream will come true: “I hope that the two of us can be involved in advancing mutual understanding between people of different countries and in environmental issues, both of which are important for promoting world peace, and in creating a society where children can grow up in good health, which is indispensable for seeking the happiness of the Japanese people and the rest of humanity.”

 Watch an engagement video of the crown couple with pictures from their childhood.Filed under Japanese Royals

-Tagged Biography, Crown Prince Naruhito, Crown Princess Masako, Wedding Anniversary.
+Tagged Biography, Crown Prince Naruhito of Japan, Crown Princess Masako of Japan, Wedding Anniversary.